Freelance With a US LLC 2026 | Should I Have an LLC as a Freelancer? | USLLCGlobal

 • $1,000–3,000/month, growing steadily: Consider an LLC, especially if you work with clients who could sue you or if you are an international freelancer wanting US payment processing access.

-• $3,000-5,000/month, consistent income: Form an LLC.
-The liability protection and professional credibility are worth the $349-500 investment.
+• $3,000–5,000/month, consistent income: Form an LLC — or skip the wait entirely with a ready-made one.
+The liability protection and professional credibility are worth it.

 • $5,000+/month: LLC is essential.
 Consider S-Corp election once you cross $50,000/year in net profit.